AtlantaL/Text-Analysis-Visualization-of-Twitter-Posts/README.md

-# Text Analysis Visualization of Twitter Posts
+# Text Analysis and Visualization of Twitter Posts

 **Authors:** Atlanta Liu, Jenny (So Youn) Kim